simonsdave/clair-cicd/README.md

 ## Background

-The roots of this repo center around the belief that:
+The roots of this repo center around the following beliefs:

+* when inserted into a CI/CD pipeline [Clair](https://github.com/coreos/clair)
-* [Clair](https://github.com/coreos/clair) can be a very effective foundation for the automated assessment of Docker image vulnerabilities when inserted into the CI/CD pipeline
+can be a very effective foundation for the automated assessment of Docker image vulnerability risk
-* services should be run in Docker containers and thus a CI/CD pipeline should be focused on the automated generation, assessment and ultimately deployment of Docker images
+* services should be run in Docker containers and thus CI/CD pipelines should be focused on the automated generation, assessment and ultimately deployment of Docker images
 * understanding and assessing the risk profile of services is important ie. security is important
-* risk is assessed differently for docker images that could find their way to *production* vs docker images that will only ever be used in *development*
 * Docker images should **not** be pushed to a Docker registry until their risk profile is understood (this is an important one)
 * the CI/CD pipeline has to be fast. how fast? ideally < 5 minutes